OpenCyphal-Garage/libcyphal/docs/design/readme.md

 using AppendType = typename detail::AppendType<T, Args...>::Result;
 ```

-### Heapless Any
+### PMR-aware `cetl::any`

-LibCyphal will include a heapless reimplementation of `std::any` needed to support type erasure without needing heap allocation.

-This implementation of `any` stores the contained object inside a private memory arena instead of the heap; the size of the arena is specified as a type parameter.
-Compile-time checks are provided to ensure that the arena is large enough to contain the object.
+LibCyphal will depend on a PMR-aware reimplementation of `std::any` provided by CETL, referred to as `cetl::any`.
+Optional small-object optimization may also be implemented to reduce the reliance on PMR-provided memory.

-Further, to facilitate handling of expensive-to-copy or non-copyable objects, this implementation of `any`, unlike `std::any`, relies on moving instead of copying.
+To facilitate handling of expensive-to-copy or non-copyable objects such as memory buffers, this implementation of `any` should rely on moving instead of copying where possible.

-Unlike `std::any`, this custom class does not make use of RTTI, relying on `getTypeID` introduced earlier instead.
+Unlike `std::any`, this custom class does not make use of RTTI, relying on the RTTI substitute introduced earlier instead.

-An original implementation is available at https://godbolt.org/z/v5hsvYYa4.

 This type enables dynamic typing with runtime type safety checking, which is used to facilitate certain design options introduced later.

-### Type erasure without a heap
+### Type erasure without pointers

 Article [Inheritance Without Pointers](https://www.fluentcpp.com/2021/01/29/inheritance-without-pointers/) provides an interesting approach to implementing type erasure without heap based on `std::any`.
-LibCyphal makes use of its own heapless implementation of `any` to the same end.
+LibCyphal makes use of `cetl::any` to the same end.
 The resulting container type is defined as follows:

 ```c++
 /// A generalized implementation of https://www.fluentcpp.com/2021/01/29/inheritance-without-pointers/